Phoenix Poet Relaunch: A Roundtable

 Readings and roundtable conversation with Rosa Alcalá, Douglas Kearney, Katie Peterson, Srikanth (Chicu) Reddy, Alan Thomas.

-Rosa Alcalá is a poet and translator from Paterson, NJ who has given readings, talks, and workshops throughout the U.S., as well as in Mexico, Colombia, Chile, and Georgia.
-The New York Times describes her third and most recent book of poetry MyOTHER TONGUE as capturing “the messy emotions and miscommunications that move between languages” and a reminder of “how little precedent there is for honest writing [about mothers and daughters], compared with the epic traditions of fathers and sons.”
-Her poems and translations have appeared in numerous journals, including Harper’s, The Nation, Poetry, and American Poetry Review, as well as in the anthologies Best American Poetry (Scribner, 2019 & 21); American Poets in the 21st Century: Poetics of Social Engagement, edited by Claudia Rankine and Michael Dowdy (Wesleyan UP, 2018); and The Poem Is You: 60 Contemporary American Poems and How to Read Them by Stephanie Burt (Harvard UP, 2016).
-The recipient of a Foundation for Contemporary Arts Grant to Artists, a National Endowment for the Arts Translation Fellowship, and runner-up for a PEN Translation Award, she is the editor and co-translator of New & Selected Poems of Cecilia Vicuña (Kelsey Street Press, 2018).
-Recently a Guest Editor for the Academy of American Poets’ Poem-a-Day series, she is currently a Consulting Editor for the University of Chicago Press’ Phoenix Poets Series.
-She is Professor and DeWetter Endowed Chair in the Department of Creative Writing and Bilingual MFA Program at the University of Texas at El Paso.
-Her fourth book of poems, YOU, is forthcoming from Coffee House Press in 2024.
+Rosa Alcalá is a poet and translator originally from Paterson, NJ.
+According to the New York Times, her most recent book of poems, MyOTHER TONGUE, captures “the messy emotions and miscommunications that move between languages” and is a reminder of “how little precedent there is for honest writing [about mothers and daughters], compared with the epic traditions of fathers and sons.”
+Her poems and translations have appeared in numerous journals and anthologies, including Harper’s, The Nation, Poetry, Best American Poetry, and American Poets in the 21st Century: Poetics of Social Engagement.
+She is the recipient of a Foundation for Contemporary Arts Grant to Artists and a National Endowment for the Arts Translation Fellowship.
+The translator of several books by Latin American poets, her book Spit Temple: The Selected Performances of Cecilia Vicuña was runner-up for a PEN Translation Award.
+She is also the editor and co-translator of New & Selected Poems of Cecilia Vicuña.
+The DeWetter Endowed Chair in Poetry at the University of Texas at El Paso, she has taught in the Department of Creative Writing and Bilingual MFA Program for nearly 20 years.
+Her fourth book of poems, YOU, is forthcoming from Coffee House Press.

 Douglas Kearney has published seven collections, including Optic Subwoof (2022), the 2022 Griffin Poetry Prize-winning Sho (2021), Buck Studies (2016), winner of the Theodore Roethke Memorial Poetry Award, the CLMP Firecracker Award for Poetry, and California Book Award silver medalist (Poetry).
 M. NourbeSe Philip calls Kearney’s collection of libretti, Someone Took They Tongues (2016), “a seismic, polyphonic mash-up.”
 Kearney’s Mess and Mess and (2015), was a Small Press Distribution Handpicked Selection that Publisher’s Weekly called “an extraordinary book.”
 WIRE magazine calls Fodder (2021), a live album featuring Kearney and frequent collaborator, Val-Inc., “Brilliant.”
 Kearney is the 2021 recipient of OPERA America’s Campbell Opera Librettist Prize, created and generously funded by librettist/lyricist Mark Campbell.
 His operas include Sucktion, Mordake, Crescent City, Sweet Land (the Music Critics of North America’s Best Opera of 2021), and Comet / Poppea commissioned by AMOC (American Modern Opera Company).
 He has received a Whiting Writer’s Award, a Foundation for Contemporary Arts Cy Twombly Award for Poetry, residencies/fellowships from Cave Canem, The Rauschenberg Foundation, and others.
 Born in Brooklyn and raised in Altadena, CA, Kearney teaches Creative Writing at the University of Minnesota–Twin Cities and lives in St. Paul with his family.